Leadership and Life

 By Dawn A Denton

-Rolihlahla ‘Nelson’ Mandela was born in 1918 in the tribal village Mvezo in the Eastern Cape.
+Lessons from Mandela start in 1918.
+Rolihlahla ‘Nelson’ Mandela was born in the tribal village Mvezo in the Eastern Cape.
 King George V was on the British throne.
 Louis Botha, a Boer War hero who captured the young British journalist Winston Churchill, was Prime Minister of the Union of South Africa at the time of Nelson’s birth.

 The flu pandemic of 1918 took the lives of approximately 500,000 South Africans, the wine company KWV (Koöperatiewe Wijnbouwers Vereniging van Zuid-Afrika) was founded in Paarl and the Afrikaner Broederbond, a secret, exclusively male, Calvinist organisation, committed to protecting Afrikaner interests, was established in Johannesburg.
 South Africa was a challenging place for all its citizens, but especially for black South Africans.

-When you understand where Nelson came from, his achievements seem even more special.
+When you understand where he came from, his achievements and the lessons we can learn from Mandela, seem even more special.
 He had that X-factor, the drive and courage to make a difference.
 Not everyone has the same views about Mandela, and his early tactics can be questioned and debated – can they be justified?
 That is something we have to decide for ourselves, but whatever our feelings are about Nelson Mandela, we can learn from him and we can use his philosophy to see the world differently.

 “I learned that courage was not the absence of fear, but the triumph over it.
 The brave man is not he who does not feel afraid, but he who conquers that fear.”
 Nelson Mandela